matanmiz1/terraform-modules/README.md

-# terraform-best-practices
+# terraform-architectures
+Deploying different Terraform architectures, using all the goodies terraform provides.
-Terraform architectures, using best practices
+Code is using best practices as much as I can.